 A city that has entered into an agreement with a county for the provision of court services must provide written notice of an intent to terminate the agreement to the county legislative authority.
 The notice must be provided at least one year before February 1 of the year in which all district court judges are subject to election.
+A county must provide written notice to the city of an intent to terminate an agreement at least one year prior to the expiration of the agreement.

 The chapter governing municipal departments of district courts is amended to require a city that intends to terminate its municipal department to provide written notice to the county legislative authority.
-The notice must be provided at least 30 days before February 1 of the year in which all district court judges are subject to election.

-A city may terminate an agreement with a county for the provision of court services only at the end of a four-year district court judicial term.
+The notice must be provided one year before February 1 of the year in which all district court judges are subject to election.
+A city may terminate a municipal department only at the end of a four-year district court judicial term.
+A county that wishes to terminate a municipal department of the district court must provide written notice to the city at least one year prior to the intended termination.